 You can visualize the pendulum swing:

-Intentional food restriction in order to manipulate your body size --> binge-like behaviors and food obsession.
+Intentional food restriction to manipulate your body size --> binge-like behaviors and food obsession.

-The food intake pendulum swing is then followed by extreme weight fluctuations.
+The food intake pendulum swing leads to extreme weight fluctuations.
 This is an approach to weight loss based on disconnecting, ignoring, and dismissing critical signals your body is trying to communicate.

 Now this process may not include the quick gratification short-term weight loss may provide.
 It may take patience and taking a hard look at the ways you've been mean to your body for so long, whether that's through negative self-talk, food deprivation, or even the “screw it” approach.

-You may have to come to the realization that you can’t hate yourself thin, and that the self-loathing you've been engaging in is only holding you back from the confidence and peace that you so desire.
-And when you’ve taken the time to sort it all out and have learned to reconnect with your body, weight loss may come if that is what is supposed to be.
+You may have to realize that you can’t hate yourself thin, and that the self-loathing you've been engaging in is only holding you back from the confidence and peace that you so desire.
+And when you’ve taken the time to sort it all out and have learned to reconnect with your body, weight loss may come if that is what's supposed to be.
 And if not, will you be able to still see your inherent value regardless of the number of the scale?

 Looking for extra support on your journey?
-Join our waitlist!
+Join our membership!